FORTHCOMING BOOKS FOR 2014/15

 The Poet's Press: Jack Veasey: The Dance That Begins and Begins

-The Poet's Press: The Writings of Emilie Glen II: Poems from Magazines.
+The Poet's Press: The Writings of Emilie Glen II: Fiction and Prose Poems.

 The Poet's Press: Brett Rutherford: The Pumpkined Heart (Pennsylvania Poems)

 Grim Reaper Books: Tales of Terror: The Supernatural Poem Since 1800, Volume 1 and Volume 2.

 The Poet's Press: The Poetry of Angela Costa.